fingo/spata/readme.md

 Sometimes only a few fields of the original record have to be modified and the rest remains intact.
 In such situations, it may be much more convenient to modify a record instead of creating a new one from scratch, especially for large records.
-Because spata supports functional code, modifying means the creation of a copy of the record with selected fields set to new values.
+Because `Record` is immutable, modifying means creation of a copy of the record with selected fields set to new values.

 The simplest way is to provide a new string value for a record field, referenced by key or index:
 ```scala